Raj-6660/Voice-Command-Code-Debugging-Virtual-Assistant/README.md

 AI Agent: Processes user queries using OpenAI Chat Model with contextual memory.

-Voice-to-Text: Transcribes voice messages using OpenAI API.
+Voice-to-Voice: Transcribes voice messages using OpenAI API and replies back in the form of audio.

-Text-to-Speech: Converts responses into audio and sends them back via Telegram.
+Text-to-Text: Converts audio reponses into text chats and send them back via telegram.

 ## 🧠 Workflow Breakdown